 What is IEP Homebound?

-This is important.
-Because homebound, homeschooling and other terms getting used interchangeably…and incorrectly.
+Because homebound, homeschooling, and other terms are being used interchangeably and incorrectly.

 IDEA does not specifically define homebound services and what they should look like.
 That is left up to the states.